-Synopsis: The bright Jang Sae-byuk (played by Yoona) delivers milk for a living but dreams of being an interior designer someday.
+Synopsis: The bright Jang Sae-byuk (played by Yoona) delivers milk for a living but dreams of being an interior designer some day.
 An accident causes her to lose her sight and she undergoes a cornea transplant from a donor.
-Later, she encounters the Kim family – who’ve lost a daughter in a car crash – and grows closer to them.
+Later, she encounters the Kim family – who’ve lost a daughter to a car crash – and grows closer to them.
 In turn, they begin treating her like their own.
 Soon, she meets the extended family as well as the head of a massive interior design company Lohas and her life changes.

-This was Yoona’s first lead role, and her acting prowess and screen presence won her the Baeksang Arts Awards for Best New Actress in TV.
+This was Yoona’s first lead role and her acting prowess and screen presence won her the Baeksang Arts Awards for Best New Actress in TV.